 Of important note, Wailuku is also a town of artists.
 Wailuku has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wailuku’s character.

-One of the nice things about Wailuku is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Wailuku is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of people in Wailuku who are college-educated is somewhat higher than the average US community of 21.84%: 27.22% of adults in Wailuku have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Wailuku citizens is substantially higher than the typical US community, as 33.33% of adults in Wailuku have at least a bachelor's degree, and the average American community has 21.84%.

 Wailuku is an extremely ethnically-diverse town.
 The people who call Wailuku home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wailuku residents report their race to be Asian, followed by White.
 Wailuku also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.99% of the town’s residents.
-Important ancestries of people in Wailuku include German, Portuguese, Irish, English, and Italian.
+People of Hispanic or Latino origin account for 10.96% of the town’s residents.
+Important ancestries of people in Wailuku include Irish, German, Portuguese, English, and French.

 The most common language spoken in Wailuku is English.
-Other important languages spoken here include Pacific Island languages and Japanese.
+Other important languages spoken here include Pacific Island languages and Spanish.